navidcy/ATOC30006-demos/README.md

 Contents:

-* `twodimensional_turbulence_tracer.jl`: two-dimensional turbulence and a passive tracer.
+* `twodimensional_turbulence_tracer.jl`: This script is heavily inspired from the [quick start example in Oceananigans.jl documentation](https://clima.github.io/OceananigansDocumentation/stable/quick_start/).
+The script simulates two-dimensional freely decaying turbulence and a passive tracer initially concentrated at the center fo the domain.
 Change the positional argument `GPU()` to `CPU()` in the grid constructor, if you are running this on a device that does not have an Nvidia GPU.
 If running on CPU, then consider reducing the resolution from 1024 to 128 to begin with.

 https://github.com/user-attachments/assets/7ceccc4a-08f7-4f46-98a6-519a15bebc02